nitishkapoor15/Java-Socket-Chat-Application/README.md

 - The server must be running **before** the client starts.
 - Use `exit` to terminate the chat from either side.

-## 📷 Screenshot (Optional)

-Add a screenshot here of both terminals communicating if you want.

 ## 📚 Learning Outcome